 Though MIT Libraries and MIT’s Information Systems & Technology (IS&T) staff support researchers in creating data management plans to meet funder requirements, finding repositories for data storage, and using tools like LabArchives and Dropbox, data management and sharing practices across the Institute are varied and decentralized.
 There is no comprehensive record of where MIT research data is stored, published, and/or shared.

 That said, the Libraries has gathered some information about these practices in surveys.
 Results from a 2017 MIT Libraries survey show that 58% of respondents share their “research outputs” (including articles and data) through Dropbox and 51% through Google Drive.
-Meanwhile, 11% or fewer share these outputs through DSpace
+Meanwhile, 11% or fewer share these outputs through DSpace40 or another repository, such as PubMed Central or Dataverse.

 Many MIT DLCs store and share research data on local servers.
 These include MIT’s Computer Science & Artificial Intelligence Lab (CSAIL), which offers dataset publishing and storage; the Trancik Lab, of Institute for Data, Systems, and Society faculty member Jessika Trancik; and the Living Wage Calculator from Department of Urban Studies and Planning faculty member Amy Glasmeier.

 Well-run subject repositories exist for some research data, and researchers in those fields are well served.
 Examples include the Inter-university Consortium for Political and Social Research, Protein Data Bank, and Data Dryad.
-However, the majority of disciplines do not have fully developed repositories, and the Libraries data management team frequently hears from researchers in engineering and humanities fields,
+However, the majority of disciplines do not have fully developed repositories, and the Libraries data management team frequently hears from researchers in engineering and humanities fields,41 for example, who would like to store their data through MIT.
+These researchers do not always find MIT-supported options sufficient.

-As with data, it is difficult to generalize about practices with MIT-created software and code—and perhaps even more so because there are no federal funder public access mandates for code, nor do most publishers and journals
+As with data, it is difficult to generalize about practices with MIT-created software and code—and perhaps even more so because there are no federal funder public access mandates for code, nor do most publishers and journals42 require it be made openly available in designated repositories.

 One of the most popular code repositories is GitHub.
-IS&T supports an MIT GitHub that hosts more than 25,500 project repositories, 18% of which are public.
+IS&T supports an MIT GitHub that hosts more than 25,500 project repositories, 18% of which are public.43 But there’s no requirement to use MIT GitHub, so it is not possible to know how many MIT staff and researchers have created their own projects elsewhere on the site.

-There is some use data about code in the MIT Libraries’ 2017 survey: 28% of MIT students, 18% of faculty, and 25% of researcher respondents use GitHub to share research outputs (including code).
+There is some use data about code in the MIT Libraries’ 2017 survey: 28% of MIT students, 18% of faculty, and 25% of researcher respondents use GitHub to share research outputs (including code).44 As with publications and data, researchers also host code on their DLC websites, as is the case with Sloan professor Andrew Lo’s website and the Open Agriculture Initiative in the Media Lab.

 In terms of licensing code, MIT’s Technology Licensing Office (TLO) offers technology disclosure forms and support for software: one form for software that “incorporates a patentable process or algorithm,” and one for software that “encompasses the copyrightable software code.”
 Though there is no formal requirement to disclose software, it is often important to do so if software is developed under sponsored research.
 And the TLO particularly recommends disclosure if people “believe their research could be commercialized for public use and benefit.”